Chapter 5 Guidelines for Compliance with Principles

 When regularly disclosing to its clients or beneficiaries a status of its fulfilment of stewardship duty according to agreement with or request of its clients or beneficiaries, an institutional investor may disclose relevant information may be made in written, electronic or any other form which can be easily accessible and readable.

-Under a situation where clients and beneficiaries are vast in number or the provision of status of fulfilment of stewardship duty is not specified in an agreement, an institutional investor is advised to disclose its stewardship activities annually on its website or in its reports such as business report and annual report.
+Under a situation where clients and beneficiaries are vast in number or the provision of status of fulfilment of stewardship duty is not specified in an agreement, an institutional investor is advised to publish a stewardship report annually on its website or disclose its stewardship activities in its reports such as the business report and annual report.
 The content is advised to include:

 - A statement on "Stewardship Principles for Institutional Investors" and explanations for non-compliance with certain principles;